muffinista/before-dawn/README.md

 screensaver application using web-based technologies.
 You can generate screensavers with it using HTML/CSS, javascript, canvas, and any tools that rely on those technologies.
-In theory, generating a screensaver is as simple as writing an HTML page.
+In theory, generating a Before Dawn screensaver is as simple as writing an HTML page.

 The core of the app is built on [Electron](http://electron.atom.io/), a system that allows you to build desktop applications that run on